 class Point { public x: number; public y: number; constructor(x: number, y: number) { this.x = x; this.y = y; // Constructor body } }

+A parameter property declaration may declare an optional parameter (by including a question mark or a default value), but the property introduced by such a declaration is always considered a required property (section 3.3.6).

 Super Calls

 Super calls (section 4.9.1) are used to call the constructor of the base class.
 A super call consists of the keyword super followed by an argument list enclosed in parentheses.
 For example: